fgjorup/Reel/README.md

 The software provided here is intended only for internal use at Department of Chemistry, Aarhus University, and should not be distributed outside of the institute.

 ### Running the program ###
-The program is opened by running the "run_Reel.bat" file or double-clicking the corresponding short-cut.
+Please run the setup.bat the first time you use the program.
+After that, run it by running the "run_Reel.bat" file or double-clicking the corresponding short-cut.
-If the program does not open, check that the path to python.exe in "run_Reel.bat" line 4 is valid.
+If the program does not open, check that the path to python.exe in "run_Reel.bat" line 5 is valid.

 Files are opened from *Files->Open* by selected the desired files in the dialog box. **NB:** The file order might depend on the sorting order of the current folder!

 "Reel" through frames by dragging the green lines, either in the *Surface* plots or in the *Parameter* plot.

+### MAC Users ###
+Open a terminal in the program folder and run "Refinement_evaluator.py" in python.

 ### Requirements ###
 Python 3.8.3 (Other versions of python 3 and modules might still work)